yuki678/CarND-Capstone/README.md

 ## ROS Instrattion
 Please use **one** of the two installation options, either native **or** docker installation.
 I used ubuntu 16.04 VM on VirtualBox on my Macbook Pro 2018.
-It worked fine when allocating 4 CPUs and 8GB memory for test drive without object detection, but it failed when traffic light detection was on.
+It worked fine when allocating 4 CPUs and 8GB memory for test drive without object detection, but it failed when the traffic light detection was on.
+It worked when allocating 6 CPUs and 16GB memory.
 For simulation with traffic light detection, I used a workspace provided by Udacity as the local VM did not perform enough.

 ### Native Installation

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).
 * If using a Virtual Machine to install Ubuntu, use the following configuration as minimum:
-  * 2 CPU
+  * 6 CPU
-  * 2 GB system memory
+  * 16 GB system memory
   * 25 GB of free hard drive space

   The Udacity provided virtual machine has ROS and Dataspeed DBW already installed, so you can skip the next two steps if you are using this.